InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 ![Configurator config](images/configurator.png)
 - Finally hit "Start" to start the addon.
 You can view any log messages from the addon by clicking "refresh" in the log panel.

+## Install OWFS->MQTT Gateway
+Since this Addon is locally built, it takes about 15 minutes to install.
+Let's get it going early so that it will be available when you need it.

+- In a new tab, navigate to the Addon Store, click the refresh button in the top right, you should see a "Local Addons" section appear
+- Click on the OWFS->MQTT Bridge
+- Click Install

 ## Initial Home Assistant Configuration
-- Click on "Open Web UI" on the Configurator Addon.
+- Back in your original tab, click on "Open Web UI" on the Configurator Addon.
 This will open the editor in a new tab.
 ![Open Web UI](images/configurator-open-webui.png)
 - In the editor, click on the folder icon in the top left, and navigate to `configuration.yaml`
 - Remove the `introduction` section